 Creamy tomato basil soup is gluten free, dairy free, and vegan, and bursting with fresh summer flavor!
+Serve this alongside a grilled cheese sandwich for a tasty lunch!

 This recipe does take a little time, because you do need to roast the tomatoes to bring out the flavor.
 Once they have cooled and you remove the skins, you put them in the pot with some onions, garlic, coconut milk, and basil, and after a little cooking and a little blending, you have this delicious, creamy tomato basil soup.